Fiend-Star/Log-Ingestor-and-Analysis-System/README.md

 This project is our pride and joy - a digital fortress where only authorized collaborators wield the power to modify or distribute.
 Remember, written permission is your golden ticket here!

-Permission for code testing is aligned with [these guidelines](https://dyte.notion.site/SDE-1-and-SDE-Intern-Assignment-6b7a7f324dc0450381b0fdb771a8ec40).

 All rights reserved.